CartoDB/Windshaft/doc/MapConfig-1.5.0.md

     // OPTIONAL
     // values returned by attributes service (disabled if no config is given)
-    // NOTE: enabling the attribute service is forbidden if the "sql" option contains
-    //       substitution token that make it dependent on zoom level or viewport extent.
     attributes: {
         // REQUIRED
         // used as key value to fetch columns